skedastik/motion-tools/README.md

 ### ps-add-animation-frame

 Create a new layer matching the duration of the active layer, automatically advancing the playhead.
 The new layer is created after the active layer.

-Known issues:
-* This script will not work if the active layer is empty (has no pixel data).